wikimedia-research/Grants-metrics/README.md

 # Usage
 1. Pull Fluxx report data
 2. Clone this repo onto one of the [SWAP](https://wikitech.wikimedia.org/wiki/SWAP) hosts.
-3. Add Fluxx report data to the folder where the metrics code resides
+3. Add Fluxx report data to the data folder
 4. Run the notebook